jamesbrink/docker-guide/README.md

 # No Bullshit guide for building Docker images

 # About
 This repository is going to serve as my guide to building solid docker images.
-It will likely be highly opinionated and possibly incorrect in places. pull requests and recommendations are always welcome.
+It will likely be highly opinionated and possibly incorrect in places.
+I will try to focus only on areas that seem to have general misconceptions for novice Docker users.
+Pull Requests and recommendations are always welcome.

 This guide is setup to be cloned locally if you would like to run through he examples.
 To do this I recommend you have the following tools available on your machine: